Lua Token Achieves Market Capitalization of $5.03 Million (LUA)

 Buying and Selling Lua Token

-It is usually not possible to purchase alternative cryptocurrencies such as Lua Token directly using US dollars.
-Investors seeking to trade Lua Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Lua Token directly using U.S. dollars.
+Investors seeking to acquire Lua Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Lua Token using one of the aforementioned exchanges.

 Receive News & Updates for Lua Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Lua Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.